CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.2.4 Telework.txt

 Teleworking is understood as any activity based on information and communication technology, which is carried out exclusively outside the business premises and buildings of the employer.
 There are different forms of teleworking.
 It can, for example, be provided as home-based teleworking in the employee's home.
 It is also possible that the employees are employed in the context of the on-site teleworking with customers or suppliers and work there with the equipment of the own employer.
 Another possibility is teleworking in so-called telecentres, satellite or neighborhood offices.

-Homebased telework distinguishes between home-based work and alternating teleworking.
+Homebased telework distinguishes between work done exclusively at home and alternating telework.
 In the case of alternating teleworking, employees work alternately at their workplace at the employer's workplace and at home.

 ### 1.2 Objective